AF-Github1/WebotsWorkshop/README.md

 #In our case we will import a ball and a couple of different robots.

 children_field.importMFNodeFromString(-1, 'DEF BALL Ball { translation 0 1 1 }')

+#This imports a ball node that we added through IMPORTABLE EXTERNPROTO

 ball_node = robot.getFromDef('BALL')

+#Gets the color value for the ball

 color_field = ball_node.getField('color')